-Manuel Antonio National Park is a 682 hectare piece of luscious, jungle paradise, packed with one of the most bio-diverse natural habitats in the world; rainforest, a huge diversity of wildlife and spectacular coral reefs.
+Manuel Antonio National Park is a 682-hectare piece of a luscious, jungle paradise, packed with one of the most bio-diverse natural habitats in the world; rainforest, a huge diversity of wildlife, and spectacular coral reefs.
 Ready to know the Best in Manuel Antonio?

 Best in Manuel Antonio, Costa Rica

 One of the main draws of Manuel Antonio and of Costa Rica, in general, is the wide variety of activities, landscapes, climates, and wildlife on offer.
 There are high-altitude mountains draped in clouds, active volcanoes and hot springs, arid deserts, and intense rain forests and jungles.
 You can hike up to a waterfall today, go sport fishing tomorrow, and SCUBA dive the day after that!
 The number of adventure activities here will blow your mind and you can easily fill every day with something that scares thrills, and amazes you with life-lasting memories.
 Many visitors only spend a day or two here, but they really are missing out – Five days is a perfect time to get the best out of this inspiring location.

 Here’s how to spend 5 awesome days in Manuel Antonio!

 There are so many hotel and hostel choices in Manuel Antonio now, that it can be hard to pick one, so no matter what your style and budget, I’m going to do that for you!

 Luxury – Parador Resort and Spa is the top hotel in the area and is unparalleled in quality, experience, and customer service.
 With three pools, private nature walks and commanding sea views, it really does stand alone.

 Affordable Quality – La Colina is a beautifully restored, family-owned, hillside hotel with a two-tiered swimming pool, outdoor steakhouse restaurant/bar, and legendary local live music nights every week.